cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/ios-app-without-mac.md

     > gcr-viewer ios-dev.csr

-Next go to the `Certificates` section in the [apple developer](https://developer.apple.com/account/resources/certificates/list) account web-site and click the `+` right besides `Certificates`.
+Next go to the `Certificates` section in the [Apple developer](https://developer.apple.com/account/resources/certificates/list) account web-site and click the `+` right besides `Certificates`.
 Select `iOS App Development`, click `Continue` and upload your `ios-dev.csr` file.
 Once that is done your
 `iOS App Development` certificate is created and you can download it.

 ### App ID

-As next step we'll create an `App ID` in the `Identifiers` section of the [apple developer](https://developer.apple.com/account/resources/identifiers/list) account web-site.
+As next step we'll create an `App ID` in the `Identifiers` section of the [Apple developer](https://developer.apple.com/account/resources/identifiers/list) account web-site.
 For the `description` you can put whatever you like.
-I used "flutterHelloWorldValidate".
-For the `Bundle ID` I used "dev.weisser-zwerg.flutterHelloWorldValidate".
+I used "flutterHelloWorld".
+For the `Bundle ID` I used "dev.weisser-zwerg.flutterHelloWorld".
 Then click `Continue` and click `Register` again.
 Once you're done you will have created your `App ID`.

 ### Register Device

-In order to be able to use the app on your device you will have to register your iOS device in the `Devices` section of the [apple developer](https://developer.apple.com/account/resources/devices/list) account web-site.
+In order to be able to use the app on your device you will have to register your iOS device in the `Devices` section of the [Apple developer](https://developer.apple.com/account/resources/devices/list) account web-site.
 The most difficult part here will be to get hold of the
 `Device ID (UDID)`.
 I only was able to do that via a Windows host and iTunes: